-St. George's Day: While September 2 is Founder's Day, St. George's Day is celebrated on April 23, or if falling on a school holiday, on a close date.
+St. George's Day: While September 2 is Founder's Day, St. George's Day is celebrated on or about April 23, the feast of St. George.
 St. George's Day is an open day for students and staff to show off their talent and creativity in Music, Drama, Debating, Speech, Dance and the Fine Arts.
 Competitions are held and displays are present on the campus to allow students and faculty/staff to display work produced in the various disciplines during the course of the year.